-In addition, in the spring of 2015, PwC Denmark was singled out for a quality inspection by the US Public Company Accounting Oversight Board (PCAOB) because PwC Denmark is authorised in the USA to audit clients subject to rules issued by the U.S. Securities and Exchange Commission and the PCAOB.
+In addition, in the autumn of 2018, PwC Denmark was singled out for a quality inspection by the US Public Company Accounting Oversight Board (PCAOB) because PwC Denmark is authorised in the USA to audit clients subject to rules issued by the U.S. Securities and Exchange Commission and the PCAOB.
 The inspection comprised both a review of our quality control system and of selected assurance engagements subject to these rules.
-The final report was received in the autumn of 2015, and we passed the PCAOB's review without any issues and recommendations being identified and made.
+The final report was published in August 2019 and showed that, as in 2015, we passed the PCAOB's review without any issues and recommendations being identified.